SushantGagneja/ultra-low-latency-ML-inference-on-FPGA/README.md

 A critical requirement of this project was absolute assurance of mathematical equivalence and hardware robustness before deploying capital.

+1.  **C/Python Feature Equivalence:** The ESP32 `temporal_features.c` and `quantization.c` are compiled locally and streamed with 100,000 realistic market ticks against the Python `retrain_bookticker.py` extractor.
+We assert that float drift between x86 and Xtensa FPUs is within `1e-4` (machine epsilon), and that the resulting 16-bit binary quantized spike is **100% bit-exact identical** between Python and C.
-1.  **Formal Verification (SymbiYosys SVA):** The `bnn_core` state machine is mathematically proven using SystemVerilog Assertions (SVA) and the `yices` SMT solver.
+2.  **Formal Verification (SymbiYosys SVA):** The `bnn_core` state machine is mathematically proven using SystemVerilog Assertions (SVA) and the `yices` SMT solver.
 The proofs guarantee bounded execution (no deadlocks), strict 23-cycle completion, and absolute metastability avoidance.
-2.  **Model Training:** The network is trained using TensorFlow and Larq.
-The weights are extracted and formatted into a `.mem` file for Verilog `$readmemb` and a `.h` file for the ESP32.
+3.  **Adversarial RTL Testbench:** The Icarus Verilog testbench injects hardware faults, asserting that the FSM does not lock up when `CS_n` deasserts mid-transfer, when the SPI clock stops unexpectedly mid-byte, or when spurious `start` strobes fire.
-3.  **Hardware-Accurate Python Simulation:** A standalone XNOR-popcount simulator in Python verifies that replacing floating-point math with binary logic yields identical classification boundaries.
+4.  **Hardware-Accurate Python Simulation:** A standalone XNOR-popcount simulator in Python verifies that replacing floating-point math with binary logic yields identical classification boundaries.
-4.  **End-to-End Co-Simulation:** A Python test harness (`cosim.py`) drives Icarus Verilog (`vvp`) via subprocesses.
+5.  **End-to-End Co-Simulation:** A Python test harness (`cosim.py`) drives Icarus Verilog (`vvp`) via subprocesses.
 It streams 500 market ticks through the software quantizer, injects the vectors into the Verilog simulation, reads the RTL output, and asserts a 100% bit-exact match with the golden model.

+## Institutional Infrastructure

+*   **Historical Backtest Engine (`scripts/historical_backtest.py`):** Uses real Binance `bookTicker` archives to execute an out-of-sample backtest.
+Incorporates a realistic transaction cost model (4 bps taker fee + 1 bps slippage) and models real microstructure constraints (bid-ask bounce, volatility clustering).
+*   **Live PnL Monitor (`monitoring/bnn_trading_monitor.py`):** Acts as a real-time audit daemon.
+It parses the UART telemetry from the ESP32, simulates a live mark-to-market equity curve, and enforces a hard position limit of 1 contract.

 ## Usage and Compilation